tuarua/AVANE/README.md

 You will need

- - Flash Builder 4.7
+ - Flash Builder 4.7 / IntelliJ
- - AIR 22 SDK
+ - AIR 24 SDK

 ### Todos
  - Full source code of ANE